MykolaPinchuk/MykolaPinchuk/meta_projects.md

 To do deployment I will probably need Cloud Run or Cloud Functions.
 Plus I will have to set up monitoring and reporting somehow.

+Deploying projects following this template seems straightforward enough.
+I need not use Cloud Shell CLI. 'lynx <url> -dump' is probably good enough to test webapp locally.
+Editing html files and main.py to do what i want seem pretty simple.

+Next steps in this pipeline:
+- add unit tests